 - How to track results - Performance Indicators List

 Our Applicant's Guide answers the eligibility criteria and process questions related to applications for funding.
 We strongly encourage community groups to have their Application Form reviewed by one of our Program Officers.
-Your completed application package must be received on or before the November 1, 2015 application deadline by an Environment Canada Regional Office.
+Your completed application package must be received on or before the application deadline by an Environment and Climate Change Canada Regional Office.

 - Read or download the Applicant's Guide and Application Form

-- Submit your application package to your Environment Canada Regional Office
+- Submit your application package to your Environment and Climate Change Canada Regional Office

 Non-profit groups and organizations are eligible to receive funding through the EcoAction Community Funding Program.
 Examples of eligible groups include: